developer0hye/PyTorch-Deformable-Convolution-v2/README.md

 ## Test

+In the [paper](https://arxiv.org/abs/1811.11168), authors mentioned the network's ability to model geometric transformation with DCNv2 is considerably enhanced.

+I verified it with this scale augmentation.

 All images in the test set of MNIST dataset are augmented by scale augmentation(x0.5, x0.6, ..., x1.4, x1.5).

-The scale augmentation is used to verify that DCNv2 is robust to scale variation.

 ### Results